How to Fix the Too Many Redirects Error Message

 AH00124: Request exceeded the limit of 10 internal redirects due to probable configuration error.
 Use 'LimitInternalRecursion' to increase the limit if necessary.
 Use 'LogLevel debug' to get a backtrace.

-This happens because somewhere in your code, files or settings there are more than one redirect commands that conflict with each other.
-A usual mistake is a redirect of, www.example.com to example.com.
-But somewhere else it says the opposite, this will create a redirect loop.
+Redirect loops can occur due to there somewhere in your code, files, or settings, there is more than one redirect command that conflicts with the other.
+A usual mistake is redirecting www.example.com to example.com, but somewhere else it says the opposite, this will create a redirect loop.

-The most common issue is that http redirects to https and https then redirects back to http, causing the loop.
-There are several different common causes for this, that are easy to fix – which we discuss down in this article.
+The most common issue is that HTTP redirects to HTTPS and HTTPS then redirects back to HTTP causing the loop.
+There are several different common causes for this, which are easy to fix – we’ll discuss them in this article.

 Redirect loops caused by Cloudflare SSL/TLS

-If you are using Cloudflare with self-signed certificates option you need to make sure that SSL/TLS is set to Full in Cloudflare.
+If you are using Cloudflare with the self-signed certificate option, you need to make sure that SSL/TLS is set to Full in Cloudflare.
 Setting it either to Flexible or Full (strict) may then sometimes cause redirect loops.

 # BEGIN WordPress